transposit-connectors/okta_signal/README.md

 `expire_password`: Expires the Okta password of a given user, forcing them to reset.

-`list_users`: Returns all users of an Okta organization
+`list_users`: Returns all users of an Okta organization.

+`send_message`: Sends a text notification to all users with numbers on record that their password was expired.

 `webhook`: The function that is called when Twilio receives a text, which passes in the content to the respective places.